roseswe/showscores/Readme.md

 See also the SUSE TID <https://www.suse.com/support/kb/doc/?id=000019442>  (no default-resource-stickiness)

-NOTE: This program should not be limited to two node clusters like all other scripts I am aware of!
+NOTE: This program is *not* limited to two-node clusters (see examples below) like all the other scripts that I am aware of!

 ## Motivation